loettz/interview-process-survival/README.md

 If this is you and you found this repo, I hope It will help.
 I went through several interview processes in my career, when I applied for
 Junior, Mid-Level and Senior positions.

+**This whole thing is from a web/frontend devs point of view and only reflects my experiences.
+Your experience may be different than mine - if you want to add something in here, let me know**

 ## What to expect :heavy_plus_sign:

-I will give you an overview about different interview stages, that may come with interview processes.
+I will give you an [overview](0_OVERVIEW) about different interview stages, that may come with interview processes.
 How to prepare for them.
-How to find useful resources and what strategy may be useful based on your career stage.
+How to find useful resources and what [strategy](1_STRATEGY) may be useful based on your career stage.
 I will also show you how you can use different experiences as a tool on your road to success.
-You can also find some cheatsheets in here, that will give you an overview of topics to prepare for interviews.
+You can also find some cheatsheets in here, that will give you an overview of topics to prepare for [interviews](5_INTERVIEW_PREP).

 ## What you won't find in this repository :heavy_minus_sign: